The Hitchhiker's Guide to the Galaxy (TV series): Development and production

 After the success of the first seven episodes of the radio series, all broadcast in 1978, and while the second radio series was being recorded, Douglas Adams was commissioned to deliver a pilot script for a television adaptation on 29 May 1979, to be delivered by 1 August.
-A fully animated version was briefly discussed in the autumn of 1978, but it was eventually decided to make most of the series feature "live action" and only animate The Guide's entries.
+A fully animated version was briefly discussed in the autumn of 1978, but it was eventually decided to make most of the series feature "live action" and animate only The Guide's entries.
 John Lloyd, who had worked with Adams on the first radio series, is credited with starting the process of adapting the series for television, after the receipt of the pilot script, with a memo to the head of light entertainment (John Howard Davies) in September 1979.
 Adams was still working on scripts for the second radio series of Hitchhiker's and working as script editor for Doctor Who, and thus the BBC extended the deadline for the pilot script of the television adaptation to the end of November.
 The script for the pilot was delivered in December 1979, and terms for the five remaining scripts were agreed upon in January 1980.
-While there was some resistance to a project considered "unfilmable," Alan J. W. Bell was given the duties to produce and direct the TV adaptation.
+While there was some resistance to a project considered "unfilmable," Alan J. W. Bell was given the duties to produce and direct the television adaptation.
 John Lloyd was signed as associate producer.

 In early 1980, production on the pilot episode began on several fronts.
 Rod Lord of Pearce Animation Studios directed a 50-second pilot, hand-animated, giving a 'computer graphic' feel to the Babel Fish speech of the first episode.
-Douglas Adams and Alan J.W.
-Bell were both pleased with the animation, and Lord was given the go-ahead to do all of the animation for episode one, and subsequently the complete TV series.
+Adams and Bell were both pleased with the animation, and Lord was given the go-ahead to do all of the animation for episode one, and subsequently the complete television series.
 Narration for the first episode was recorded by Peter Jones in March 1980.
 The filming of two green-skinned aliens reacting to Pan Galactic Gargle Blasters was done on 8 May 1980.
 Further filming of crowd reactions to the Vogons, location filming of Arthur's house and a scene in a pub were done between 11 and 16 May 1980.
 Scenes aboard the Vogon ship were recorded on 7 June 1980, in the BBC's TC1 studio.
-The final edit of the pilot episode was completed on 2 July 1980, and it was premiered for a test audience three days later (5 July 1980).
+The final edit of the pilot episode was completed on 2 July 1980, and it was premiered for a test audience three days later (5 July).
 Further test screenings were held in August 1980.
 Based on successful test screenings, the cast was reassembled to complete the six episodes of the series in September 1980.
 Production continued through the autumn, with filming and recording occurring out of order.
 Recording and production of the final episode continued into January 1981.